Prerequisite/Corequisite Key

 3 credit hours

 This course is a study of literature using current methodologies, critical approaches and research techniques.
-Students write and present a senior paper under the supervision of a faculty member.
+At the end of the semester, students will be able to write and present a senior academic paper research under the supervision of a faculty member.
 This course is taught in Spanish.
+NOTE: Senior standing as a Spanish or Spanish/Sec Ed major and Program Director's approval